Appearance

 }

-It is not required to follow the methods chain.
-Using this approach, you can also end the chain:
+It is not necessary to follow the method chain.
+Using this approach, you can also end the chain as shown below:

 public static IContainer TextOrBackground(this IContainer container, string text)